u0652804/android-mvvm-sample/README.md

 webTool : https://codebeautify.org/json-to-java-converter

+copy json data {"..."} to paste and conver to class code

 when use tool to generate class, please

  - change root key as your class name of data model